cormac-larkin-kainos/Floor_Is_Java_Frontend/README.md

 # Build and run the service through docker
 ---

-You can build in a number of ways using docker and integrate it with a database, these are listed below: pre-requisite = docker and docker compose are installed in your local system.
+You can build using docker and integrate it with a database, as outlined below: pre-requisite = docker is installed in your local system.
                your docker image for `https://github.com/cormac-larkin-kainos/Floor_Is_Java_Frontend` is
                 available locally (the web ui has a dependency on this) and running.